owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 }
 ```

-This makes it much easier to construct readable sentences, in additional to
+This makes it much easier to construct readable sentences, in addition to
 another important upside.
 The NNF representation is the one used by the
 evaluator internally.